ThomasForselius/project-1/README.md

 - __Navigation Bar__

-  - Featured on all pages except admin page, the full responsive navigation bar includes links to the Logo, Home page, results page, events page and Sign Up page and is identical in each page to allow for easy navigation.
+  - Featured on all pages except admin page(future feature), the full responsive navigation bar includes links to the Logo, Home page, results page, events page and Sign Up page and is identical in each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)